jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

     1. And Sysdig has a Posture/Compliance feature that can help both catch the IaC before it is deployed as well as remediate any issues at runtime - which we'll look at in the 3rd module.
 1. We can block the execution of any new scripts/binaries added at runtime with Container Drift (in this case we only had it detecting not preventing Drift)
 1. We can limit the egress access of Pod(s) to the Internet via either Kubernetes NetworkPolicy (which we cover in Module 4) or by making each thing go through an explicit authenticated proxy to reach the Internet with an allow-list of what that service is able to reach etc.
+1. We can remove the Role and RoleBinding to the Kubernetes API by our default ServiceAccount that lets it have unnecessary access to to the Kubernetes API.
 1. We can either block egress access for the Pod to 169.254.0.0/16 via NetworkPolicy as described above and/or ensure a maximum of 1 hop with IDMSv2 as AWS describes in their documentation - https://docs.aws.amazon.com/whitepapers/latest/security-practices-multi-tenant-saas-applications-eks/restrict-the-use-of-host-networking-and-block-access-to-instance-metadata-service.html

 ### Seeing the fixes in action